No Products in the Cart

 3. Tibialis Anterior Tendinitis:

-Tibialis anterior tendinitis is inflammation of the tibialis anterior tendon, which runs along the front of the ankle and foot, responsible for dorsiflexion.
+- Definition: Tibialis anterior tendinitis is inflammation of the tibialis anterior tendon, which runs along the front of the ankle and foot, responsible for dorsiflexion.

 - Symptoms: Pain and tenderness along the front of the ankle, swelling, and difficulty lifting the foot.